List of Family Matters characters: Steve Urkel

 Steven "Steve" Quincy Urkel is the Winslows' extremely annoying, boisterous, clumsy neighbor.
-As the quintessential nerd, he has large, thick eyeglasses, "high-water" pants held up by suspenders, a high-pitch nasal-tone voice and a snorting laugh.
+As the quintessential nerd, he has large, thick eyeglasses, "high-water" pants held up by suspenders, a squeaky high-pitched nasal-tone voice and a snorting laugh.
 He first appeared in the season one episode "Laura's First Date" and was also known for his massive crush on Laura Winslow, whose affections he was constantly attempting to win.
 He became known for his signature "Urkel Dance", a novelty dance that he frequently performed.

 While highly intelligent, he is also quite accident-prone (spawning his catchphrase, "Did I do that?") and socially awkward.
 As a nerd, he gradually grows to become an inventor, and soon, his ill-conceived inventions form a large bulk of the accidents which he does to the Winslow house, causing Carl to yell at him.
 He has also created numerous inventions that were otherwise considered impossible, such as a machine which turned him into his suave alter-ego, Stefan Urquelle, as well as alter his personality into other celebrities whose DNA he inexplicably collected, such as the crime-fighting Bruce Lee Urkel.

 Steve is generally portrayed as odd and dorky but kindhearted and good-natured character.
 However, he tends to be socially tone-deaf and other people, especially the Winslows, find him annoying.
 Steve's saving grace is that he is a genuinely good person who cares about others (often putting their needs and wants ahead of his own) and over time others come to genuinely like him and treat him with more respect, even as he remains a walking sight gag and prone to random disasters.
 While some of the main characters are more welcoming towards him, it is Carl, Eddie and Laura who are the most tormented by his shenanigans, because they are the ones he most wants to be closest to and be himself around, resulting in extremely little formality and respect.
 And while he has a kind heart, he often does not care how he affects others with his behavior (in a way, Urkel was a forerunner of the Sheldon Cooper character on The Big Bang Theory, who was also a genius and rarely noticed/cared about the way he affected other people).